monk3yd/aws-lambda-template/README.md

 5. Define image name (project name) & tag (latest or experimental) within .github/workflows/deploy.yaml

+6. Push for build container and save into ECR (deploy to lambda will fail)

-6. Create lambda function (project name) using AWS console and link it to ECR
+7. Create lambda function (project name) using AWS console and link it to ECR

-7. Push
+8. Enjoy, anytime you push to main the lambda will update accordingly